 Why not throw that egg in a blender and make an egg crumble.
 Add that to the fried bacon and cold leftover cooked pasta.
 And let’s see what happens in the end.
 Ouch, it’s a little too dry for my taste!
 So in comes a splash of whole milk to make my cold spaghetti salad extra moist.

-Taste the cold spaghetti salad again, add a little pinch of pepper and salt.
+Then taste that cold spaghetti salad again, add a little pinch of pepper and salt.
 Whoooawww, this actually works!!
-Et voilà, a quick and easy cold spaghetti salad alla carbonara with cooked leftover spaghetti.
+Et voilà, a quick and easy cold spaghetti salad carbonara style, with cooked leftover spaghetti.